auwsmit/vim-spear/README.md

 ## ⟶How to use

-Go to a project directory, add files, and then access them with mappings.
+Go to a project directory, add files, and then access them with mappings based on the order of pinned files.
 Now you can always access them when you return to the project.

 Edit and rearrange the menu list and save it like a normal buffer.
 Quickly quit or save with `q` and `s`, and open files with `<CR>`.

-The mappings to add and remove the current fil also work on the menu while its open.
+The mappings to add and remove the also work while the menu is open.

 Beware that opening a file from the menu will also save any unsaved changes.